What Your Mobile Website is Missing and preventing rankings

 This begs the question: Will your mobile website be able to deal with a real Mobilegeddon?

-We at SEO Inc. have compiled a handy checklist of tools, tricks, and tips that are absolutely required to help your mobile website survive in a post-Mobilegeddon world.
-Check them out and see what you might be missing from your mobile friendly arsenal:
+We at SEO Inc. have compiled a handy checklist of tools, tricks, and tips that are required to help your mobile website survive in a post-Mobilegeddon world.
+Check them out and see what you might be missing from your mobile-friendly arsenal:

 - Is your mobile website design responsive?